 Roger Conrad's income recommendations from across market sectors in one place:

-Start your 60 Days Risk Free Trial for only
+Start your 30 Days Risk Free Trial

 We all need income.
 And nothing provides it more effectively than dividends paid by well chosen stocks.

 Good stocks today pay up to three times what bonds do.
 And unlike fixed income, they increase their dividends, keeping you current with inflation.
 Best of all, stock prices will follow dividends higher over time, so your investment grows as well.

 Stocks, unfortunately, come with one pretty big catch: To pay reliable dividends, they must be backed by financially healthy and growing underlying businesses.

 That’s not a claim many companies can now make.
 Last year as the world faced its worst pandemic in more than a century, a record number of S&P 500 companies cut or eliminated their payouts.
 And even the strongest held back on increases in favor of preserving cash.